Xceptance/xlt-documentation/content/en/xtc/200-manual/100-load-test-projects.md

 ---
-title: "Load Test Projects in XTC"
+title: "Features of Load Test Projects"

 weight: 100
 type: docs

 description: >
-  How XTC enables you to evaluate your load tests easily.
+  What a load test project is and what you can do with it.
 ---

 {{< TODO comment="(re)write" / >}}